 Because of puppy mills, both Kijiji and Craigslist have been targets of international petitions demanding they remove the sale of animals and only promote adoption from registered animal rescue groups and shelters, and the re-homing of family pets (for a small adoption fee).

 After this backlash, both sites have backed off pet sales to some degree, but do allow people to advertise to re-home their own pet to a forever home.
 So now, unscrupulous puppy mill breeders pose as regular dog owners, hoping to re-home their pet.
 There is a “small” fee which is usually anywhere from $200 to $650 and up, supposedly for shipping and other ‘costs’.
 As one writer put it:

 “I thought I would be doing a good deed and providing a forever home.
 Instead, it was a breeder scam.”

 Be sure to ask to visit the breeder’s kennel or home, and see the other Morkies and dogs they have.
 Otherwise, you could be buying blind.

 If the seller insists on meeting you at a halfway point, or somewhere other than where the other puppies and parent dogs are, it’s a sure sign you’re dealing with a puppy mill.

 The California Case

-Ironically, there is a law in California that protects people who buy dogs….
+Ironically, there is a law in California that protects people who buy dogs.
 But this seller insists she’s not a “real breeder.”
-If you buy from a breeder, defined in California as someone who in a year sells at least twenty puppies or three litters, you have rights if a dog becomes sick within the first 15 days.
+If you buy from a breeder, defined in California as someone who sells at least twenty puppies or three litters a year, you have rights if a dog becomes sick within the first 15 days.

 Want more tips on avoiding sick puppies, scams and puppy mill dogs?